 These bands evolve adiabatically unless they intersect higher or lower energy bands.
-In the models considered here, these intersections occur in the following order: first, the meson bands above the lowest meson band may intersect with the multi-particle continuum, starting with the highest energy two-kink bound states (mesons); then, the gap between the lowest band and the ground state closes, leading to a phase transition from the ferromagnetic to the paramagnetic phase of the Ising model.
-In this work, we will always remain in the ferromagnetic phase, where we find there is always at least one bound state (meson) that sits below the multi-particle continuum and above the ground state, see Fig. 2(b) and 2(c).
-Depending on the values of the parameters, there are possibly several two-kink bound states (mesons) [21, 81].
+In the models considered here, these intersections occur in the following order: first, the meson bands above the lowest meson band may intersect with the multi-particle continuum, starting with the highest-energy meson bands.
+When an l -meson band intersects the multi-particle continuum, it indicates that those l -mesons are no longer stable bound states but unstable states that can decay into multi-particle states.
+When this occurs, it sets a new critical threshold l_c below which the l -mesons are stable bound states.
+Finally, the gap between the lowest band and the ground state closes, leading to a phase transition from the ferromagnetic to the paramagnetic phase of the Ising model.
+In this work, we will always remain in the ferromagnetic phase, where we find there is always at least one bound state (meson) that sits below the multi-particle continuum and above the ground